rauburtin/CopilotHackathon-01-202-roch4/exercisefiles/node/README.md

 ## Plan

-- Exercise 2: In the NodeServer.js develop the rest of the methods described in the Exercise described in the section below (do not forget to open color.json file in Visual Studio Code, so CoPilot get all the context to make better recommendations)
+- Exercise 2: Add some methods to the web server
 - Exercise 3: Use Copilot to document the code
 - Exercise 4: Build and run tests
 - Exercise 5: Update a dockerfile file, and fill it, in order to create a docker container with a node image that can run the web server